 One of the most frustrating things in Government Contracting is a vendor’s inability to identify, contact, and connect with their federal buyers.
 A skill critical to surviving this hypercompetitive ecosystem, but rarely mastered.
 And truthfully, “walking the halls” in this industry has never been harder for a business developer.
 Whether it’s due to legal concerns or a pandemic, establishing that vital human-to-human connection in Government Contracting is becoming increasingly difficult as the federal workforce condenses.
+The Pulse of GovCon sat down with Janet Waring, Founding Partner at ArtForm Business Solutions to talk tactics.

 So what is a Government Contractor to do?
 Well, it is time to get their virtual attention!